Fundamental Limits of Infinite Constellations in MIMO Fading Channels: Introduction

-The work in \cite{ElGamalLAST2004} also includes a lower bound on the diversity order, for the case $N\ge M$, for LAST codes shaped into a sphere with regular lattice decoding.
-For sufficiently large block length they showed that $d(r)\ge (N-M+1)(M-r)$ where $r$ is the multiplexing gain and the lattice dimension per channel use is $M$.
-Taherzadeh and Khandani showed in \cite{TaherzadehLimitationsNaiveLatticeDecoding} that this is also an upper bound on the diversity order of any LAST code shaped into a sphere and decoded with regular lattice decoding.
+The work in \cite{ElGamalLAST2004} also includes for the case $N\ge M$ a lower bound on the diversity order of LAST codes shaped into a sphere when regular lattice decoder is employed in the receiver.
+For sufficiently large block length it is shown that $d(r)\ge (N-M+1)(M-r)$ where $r$ is the multiplexing gain and the lattice dimension per channel use is $M$.
+Taherzadeh and Khandani showed in \cite{TaherzadehLimitationsNaiveLatticeDecoding} that this is also an upper bound on the diversity order of any LAST code shaped into a sphere and decoded with \emph{regular} lattice decoding.
 These results show that LAST codes together with regular lattice decoding are suboptimal compared to the optimal DMT of power constrained constellations.